-Property, plant and equipment consist of rental accommodation available for the elderly and disabled and property leased out and operated as an integrated health centre in Feilding.
+Property, plant and equipment consist of rental accommodation available for the elderly and disabled and property leased out and operated as an integrated health centre, the Manchester House Senior Hub Facility and The Feilding Menzshed.
 This has been classified as property plant and equipment rather than investment property as it is held to meet service delivery objectives rather than to earn rentals or for capital appreciation.